 The scandal surrounding the influenza drug TAMIFLU where the manufacturer withheld study data clearly shows that a study is only fit to be included in the licensing process if entered into a public study register well ahead of time before launching it.
 Non-disclosure of crucial clinical trials and study data can lead to a significant bias in presenting the facts.

-During the entire duration of the trial all of the clinically relevant occurrences are to be recorded not just selected symptoms or pure laboratory data such as antibody titers.
+Throughout the life of the study, all relevant health events should be recorded, not just selected symptoms or pure measures such as the antibody titer.

 7. Proven independent steward